Highly Efficient 3D Human Pose Tracking from Events with Spiking Spatiotemporal Transformer: Experiments

-For the models of $T=8$ in Tab.~\ref{tab:pose-estimation}, our approach achieves slightly lower pose errors than ResNet-GRU and Video-Swin, while presenting competitive performance with ResNet-TF, which also achieves 44.1mm in PA-MPJPE.
-In the case of $T=64$, where longer temporal dependencies are necessary for perception, the performance decline of the three ANN-based models is noticeably larger than that of our SNN-based model, with over 4.1mm vs. 1.5mm drop in PA-MPJPE.
-Furthermore, our model requires only 9.4G and 63.4G FLOPs for $T=8$ and $T=64$, respectively, which is less than 20\% of the FLOPs needed by the three ANN-based models.
-These results demonstrate the superiority of our SNN-based approach in efficiently encoding long-term temporal dependencies within event streams, primarily due to the fundamentally different working mechanisms of spiking neurons compared to conventional artificial neurons.
+From Table~\ref{tab:pose-estimation}, our method outperforms ResNet-GRU and Video-Swin with slightly lower pose errors at $T=8$, while competing closely with ResNet-TF, achieving 44.1mm in PA-MPJPE.
+However, our model consumes only about 20\% of the FLOPs and 4\% of the energy required by ResNet-TF.
+For $T=64$, where longer temporal dependencies are crucial, the performance decline of ANN models is notably larger than our SNN model, with a drop of over 4.1mm vs. 1.5mm in PA-MPJPE.
+These results demonstrate our approach's efficiency in encoding long-term temporal dependencies within event streams.